Global-Health-Engineering/recycling-network-optimization/README.md

 </p>

 ## Project Overview
 This project aims to optimize the placement of Recycling Collection Points (RCPs) in Zurich, Switzerland.
 Using spatial analysis and optimization techniques, we identify optimal locations for new RCPs to improve accessibility for residents while minimizing the total number of facilities needed.
-The workflow uses a routing engine to calculate actual waking durations using the stree network rather than relying on airline distances.
+The workflow uses a routing engine to calculate actual walking durations using the street network rather than relying on airline distances.

 ## Directory Structure